pyOpenSci/pyopensci.github.io/_posts/2020-05-08-worldwide-rse-mentoring-network.md

 In terms of writing research code, I would describe myself now as somewhere between "novice" and "competent practitioner"
-![The Carpentries skill level](https://carpentries.github.io/instructor-training/fig/skill-level.svg) I've attempted to write two software libraries, one of which is now finally almost useful, and I have a couple papers in progress where I have forced myself to make everything as reproducible as possible.
+![The Carpentries skill level](https://carpentries.github.io/instructor-training/fig/skill-level.svg) I develop a <a href = "https://github.com/NickleDave/vak">software library</a>
+and a handful of related <a href = "https://crowsetta.readthedocs.io/en/latest/">tools</a>, and I have a couple papers in progress where I have forced myself to make everything as reproducible as possible.
 But most of what I know is from hard-won trial-and-error.
 *Even though I am a trained Carpentries instructor and I have way more